apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

  Image Mounts
 **************

-In {Singularity} 3.6 and above you can mount a directory contained in an image file into a container.
+In {Singularity} you can mount a directory contained in an image file into a container.
 This may be useful if you want to distribute directories containing a large number of data files as a single image file.